 Additionally, if a room in your home is decorated from top to bottom in your favorite color, it may turn buyers off, especially if your favorite color is far from neutral!
 The experts recommend giving your home a fresh coat of paint in a neutral color that makes your home appeal to buyers.

 Not Including Enough Contrast

-A common pitfall of the aforementioned point is that sometimes a home will lack contrast and seem too boring.
+A common pitfall of the aforementioned point is that sometimes a home lacks contrast and seems too boring.
 While having your entire house painted white, tan, or gray can’t hurt your chances of selling the home, it certainly makes your home hard to remember.

-In order to mix it up a bit, you should tastefully add contrast and accent colors to rooms that are painted neutral colors.
+In order to mix it up a bit, you should tastefully add contrast and accent colors to painted neutral rooms.
 An easy way to do this is by adding throw pillows to any couch or bed that looks too plain.

 Using the Wrong Sized Furniture

-One of the most common home staging mistakes to avoid happens when a home is staged using the wrong sized furniture.
+One of the most common home staging mistakes to avoid happens when a home uses the wrong-sized furniture.
 Using furniture that is too big can make a room feel cluttered.
 If a room feels too cluttered, remove extra chairs and seats that don’t fit the room perfectly.
-This will help open up some walking room.
+This will help open up some walking rooms.